vishnusk2004/React-App/Beginner_Project/README.md

 This repository contains beginner-level React projects that help you get started with the fundamentals of React development.

 ## Projects

 ### Color Picker App
 A simple color picker app that allows users to select colors and see their hex values.
 This project helps you understand the basics of state management and event handling in React.

-- **Description**: A user-friendly color picker where users can choose a color from a palette and see its hexadecimal value displayed.
+**Description**: A user-friendly color picker where users can choose a color from a palette and see its hexadecimal value displayed.

-- **Technologies**: React, CSS
+**Technologies**: React, CSS

-- **Features**:
+**Features**:
 - Interactive color selection
 - Real-time display of hex color values

+---

+### To-Do List App
+A basic to-do list app that allows users to add, delete, move up, and move down tasks.
+This project helps you understand the fundamentals of list rendering, state management, and event handling in React.

+**Description**: A simple to-do list application where users can manage tasks by adding new tasks, deleting tasks, and rearranging the order of tasks.

+**Technologies**: React, CSS

+**Features**:
+- Add new tasks
+- Delete tasks
+- Move tasks up
+- Move tasks down
+- Real-time task list updates

+---

 ## Getting Started